 Can I Improve My Range Over Time?

-You can protect it: gentle riding, correct tyre pressure, and good battery care keep your real-world range strong for longer.
+You cannot increase the battery's maximum capacity, but you can absolutely protect the range you have — gentle riding in Eco mode, correct tyre pressure, good battery care, and combining errands all keep your real-world range strong for longer.
+Sticking with the original charger and an authorized service routine matters too.
 Check current models and ranges on our price list.